-In the research area “Future Networks and AI” we at T-Labs conduct long-term research in fields such as Open RAN, cybersecurity, quantum computing and radio network technology of the next generation (“6G”).
+In the research area “Future Networks” we at T-Labs conduct long-term research in fields such as Open RAN, cybersecurity, quantum computing and radio network technology of the next generation (“6G”).
 Hereby we consider artificial intelligence as an essential building block for mastering the upcoming challenges of an interconnected world.
 By artificial intelligence, we at T-Labs mean in particular machine learning methods that are capable of recognizing complex information in large volumes of data and optimizing the automated decision-making process based on this information.

 In this context, we look at both sides of the corresponding research world: on the one hand, we consider current developments in research with regard to new algorithms as well as novel computing architectures required for this.
 Here, some of our activities in the field of quantum computing are derived, where we evaluate implementation capabilities and merge innovations from quantum technologies into communication networks.
 This also encompasses cryptography in the quantum era but extends to application beyond security.